rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

     <span class="o">...</span>
 </pre></div>
 </div></div>
-I'm not sure bow is the right name.
+I'm not sure that bow is the right name.
 Do we shoot arrows with a bow in our game?
 Or is it some kind of cannon?
 I think we need to ask our product owner.

 At the moment we are not doing any drawing except the arrow, so the bow just acts as a placeholder to attract new functionality.
 And the concept of a bow